-- Our main recommendation for oxaloacetate is to upgrade your brain.
-Clear out that brain fog, stop repetitive/circular thoughts that slow you down and crystallize your real cognitive potential.
+- Our main recommendation for oxaloacetate is: support brain health, clear brain fog, stop repetitive/circular thoughts, and optimize clear cognitive potential. (+)

-Our oxaloacetate is in a form that is easily assimilated by your body, so it actually does its job and doesn’t just come out as expensive urine.
-It’s water soluble, and PKA studies show it in the bloodstream 30 minutes after ingestion.
+Our Oxaloacetate is in a form that is easily assimilated - PKA studies show it in the bloodstream approximately 30 minutes after ingestion. (+)

-Our main recommendation for oxaloacetate is to upgrade your brain.
-Clear out that brain fog, stop repetitive/circular thoughts that slow you down, and crystallize your real cognitive potential.
-There are 250mg of Upgraded Aging Formula in each capsule, and 30 capsules in 1 bottle.
+Our main recommendation for oxaloacetate is: support brain health, clear brain fog, stop repetitive/circular thoughts, and optimize clear cognitive potential. (+) There are 250mg of Upgraded Aging Formula in each capsule, and 30 capsules in 1 bottle.
 100mg of each capsule is thermally stabilized oxaloacetate, and150mg is vitamin C.